Hackuarium/simple-spectro/docs/6-applications/chemistry/README.md

 # Determination of the pH using red cabbage
-The color of the red cabbage highly depends on the acidity.
+The color of the red cabbage highly depends on the pH of solution.
 We are trying to determine if it is possible to create a model with the simple-spectrophotometer to allow the users to estimate easily the pH of their solution.

 ## How to create your red cabbage solution ?

-####  materials
+####  Materials
 – 500g of red cabbage

-#### procedure
+#### Procedure
 1. Cut your red cabbage in small pieces.
-2. Boil it in 1L of tap water.
+2. Boil it in 1L of tap water for ~ 25 min.
 3. Collect the juice and store it in the fridge.

 We are trying to create a precise procedure to use it, for the moment you can see the results of our attempts: